 This members of the brassicaceae family prefers growing conditions consisting of a well drained soil high in organic matter with medium fertility but good consistent moisture.

-Direct sow or Seedling transplants, either is as good as the other depending more on spring growing conditions in your area than growing conditions for the plant.
+Either direct sowing or seedling transplants, one is as good as the other.
+Depending more on spring growing conditions in your area than growing conditions for the plant.

 For a continuous supply sow kohlrabi every 2-3 weeks.
 Plant in a sunny spot they need minimum of 4-6 hours of direct sunlight daily.